-This is helpful for investigations, baselining behaviors, writing rules, and advanced analytics on log events that operate on the context of days, weeks, or months of data.
+This is necessary for investigations, baselining behaviors, writing rules, and generating analytics on logs in the context of days, weeks, or months of data.

-Additionally, any other application that can read data from S3 can also access this data either for search, business intelligence, redundancy, or anything else.
+Additionally, other applications that can read data from S3 can access this data for search, business intelligence, redundancy, or anything else.

 All data sent via Log Analysis, organized by log type

 Events for all triggered alerts, organized by log type

 Events for all errors from rules (e.g., Python tracebacks)

 Standardized fields across all logs and rule matches